British Values Statement

-The school has a Code of Conduct which is shared with staff and pupils in assembly and displayed on classroom walls and around school.
+The school has a Code of Conduct which is shared with staff and children in assembly and displayed on classroom walls and around school.
 The school Behaviour and Discipline Policy, likewise, is regularly referred to in school assemblies and the children fully understand the consequences that will be actioned at each stage.

 The school has an excellent relationship with the local Police and Community Officers (PCSO’s) and the local constabulary, both visiting school regularly to speak to the children about the importance of law and order in the community.
-‘Prison Me?
-No Way!’ was a day for our upper KS2 who explored peer pressure, law in the U.K and consequences of breaking the law.
-Railway, Police, Prison Wardens, PCSO led workshops in school and brought a prison cell and riot van onto the playground for the day!

 The school’s Anti-Bullying Policy is made explicit to children through school assemblies and discussions in the classroom.
 The school has a zero tolerance to bullying and assemblies about racism, homophobia and other forms of bullying take place.
-Our curriculum provides teaching and learning around topics and circle time each week encourages items to be dicussed in a forum.
+Our curriculum provides teaching and learning around topics and circle time each week encourages items to be discussed in a forum.

 Tolerance of those of different Faiths and Beliefs

 Collective worship with a Christian bias, takes place in school.
 The children have a short Christian prayer each morning.
-The school holds a ‘Faith Week’ each year when cross-curricular activities enable the children to study different faiths in depth.
+The school holds a ‘Faith Week’ when cross-curricular activities enable the children to study different faiths in depth.
 Families and visiting speakers from each faith enable the staff to explore each faith first-hand.
 Visits to a Mosque, Synagogue and a variety of Christian churches, give the children a more real and 3D experience of each of the faiths.